We, as a group, learn, explore, and make discoveries together.

 Strain effect in h-LuFeO3 measured using restrained thermal expansion

 The effect of biaxial strain in hexagonal ferrites has been challenging to tackle due to the experimental difficulties.
 Employing the restrained thermal expansion method, we successfully measured the strain effect.
 The results show that the compressive strain enhances the K3 lattice distortion.
 Our first principle calculation indicate that the compressive strain also enhances the electric polarization bu reduces the magnetic polarization.
 See more details: Phys.
 Rev. B. 95, 094110 (2017) .

 Anti-site mixing and magnetic properties of Fe3Co3Nb2

 Fe3Co3Nb is a newly discovered alloy that potentially exhibit high magnetic anisotropy and high saturation magnetization, which is appealing for application as a permanent magnet.
 Using neutron powder diffraction, we have found strong Co/Fe anti-site mixing, which explains the difference between the measured and predicted magnetic anisotropy and hints a route toward how to enhance it.
-See more details: Journal of Physics D: Applied Physics 50, 025002 (2017).
+See more details: J. Phys.
+D: Applied Physics 50, 025002 (2017).